 ‘Over the Counter Culture’ with Phantoms in the Front Yard…

-… a group exhibition at the Gordon Smith Gallery in North Vancouver, BC. held October to Dec 2015.
-The following four paintings, a sculpture and oversized needles and pills for the installation piece called ‘The Fix’ were Michael’s contribution to the show.
+… a group exhibition at the Gordon Smith Gallery in North Vancouver, BC. held October to December 2015.
+The following four paintings, sculpture and oversized needles and pills for the installation piece called ‘The Fix’ were Michael’s contribution to the show.

 Over the Counter Culture makes reference to propaganda posters, contemporary advertising, fictional and technical literature, and historical print and painting styles, to explore the evolving complexities circling the perceptions and uses of drugs in cultures past and present.”